Run and Interact with a RemoteMissionService.

 Now if you run the example client with:

-The robot should shut down and you will see this output from the client:
+The robot should perform the “wiggle” movement and you will see this output from the client:

 Servicer stopped with status STATUS_SUCCESS

-You must run the client within 3 seconds of returning wasd’s lease, otherwise the normal comms loss policy will kick in.
-To avoid Lease errors when triggering the callback via the tablet, select the “3rd Party” option before confirming the action.
+To avoid lease errors when triggering the callback via the tablet, select the Robot Body Control -> No Control option before confirming the action.

 Incorporating Service Customization